-For any research that was approved by full committee review, researchers must submit a Continuing Review Form every 12 months while data are still being collected.
+For any research that was approved by full committee review, researchers must submit a Continuing Review Form via Cayuse every 12 months while data are still being collected.
 Continuing review is not required when the project has progressed to the point that it only involves data analysis.
-If a study has been discontinued, researchers are asked to complete a Closure Form.
+If a study has been discontinued, researchers are asked to submit a Closure Form via Cayuse.